On Reading#

 This mode of reading asks you to adopt a completely different attitude and posture toward the text—a far more subjective, personal, and creative one.
 In these moments, you are not trying to get to the bottom of what the author means.
 You are instead allowing the text to do something to you—to set off a chain of association, curiosity, or wonder that carries you somewhere the author perhaps never intended.
 I also considered the French word détournement for this approach to reading because it suggests a “hijacking,” “misuse,” or “misappropriation” of the text.
 While the extractive reader dutifully asks “What does this text mean?”, in a departure reading the reader asks, “What does this text make possible?” or “Where can I take this?”
 One reader seeks fidelity to the source; the other treats the source as a provocation, a spark, a portal.
 If “close reading” names the careful, disciplined work of drawing nearer to what a text says in a critical mood, a departure reading names the free, ungovernable work of letting a text fling you outward—beholden to no one’s agenda but your own.
 Both are legitimate ways of reading, but we rarely practice the second one in school, which means we rarely develop the capacities it cultivates—capacities like curiosity, lateral thinking, intellectual risk-taking, and the willingness to get productively lost.

-In a departure reading, you hijack the text; the value lies not in mastering the content, but in discovering questions or problems that interest us personally.
-Reading becomes less the “digging down” or “drawing close” of close reading than it is a taking of flight off to someplace unfamiliar and far away.
-This is not a careless or lazy way of reading.
+Up until now, your teachers probably viewed this form of reading as uncritical or lazy—something they were tasked with training you to avoid.
+But this is not a careless or lazy way of reading.
 In fact, it requires a peculiar kind of attention—not the attention of the dutiful student scanning for what will be on the test, but the attention of someone alive to surprise and their own experience.
 It means reading with enough openness that a footnote, a passing metaphor, or an unexplained remark can become the most important thing on the page—not because the author put it there for that purpose, but because when your mind encountered it something ignited.
 The text is the occasion, but you are the event.

 Departure reading prepares you to perform research.
 All research begins like this—not with a thesis or a topic, but in a recognition of ignorance.
 Something strikes us as curious or cryptic, and rather than merely passing over it, as we often do, we pause and consider it.
 This momentary hesitation is the origin of all inquiry.
 It marks the shift from passive reception to active pursuit.
 To research means to go looking or hunting for something—to follow a trail out of the text and into the library, the archive, the field.
 I hope that these small research assignments will help us learn to draw out these pauses rather than skip over them, hopefully developing a research habit or reflex in the process.